ajrsoftware/WPClothes2Order-test-env/README.md

 -   Within this environment, there is an container running mailhog on `http://localhost:1025`, here we can test out going mail.
 -   Within this environment, there is a container running adminer on `http://localhost:8080`, here we can view & edit the database.

+Once you log into the local site, you will see WooCommerce is activated & the WPC2O plugin is not.
+This is because it is running the dev build, so:

+-   From this projects root, `cd app/wp-content/plugins/WPClothes2Order`
+-   Run `composer install`
+-   Return to the plugin screen & activate the plugin.

+You're now ready to go!

 For more information, please contact me at `ash.redman@outlook.com` or for a faster response, direct message me on twitter at `@AJ_Redman`.